Cheltenham Gold Cup Predictions, Betting Tips & Odds (Cheltenham 2022 - DAY 4)

 - Written by David Bet

 The Cheltenham Gold Cup is the most prestigious prize in steeplechasing and the feature race of the Cheltenham Festival.
 Run over 3 miles and 2½ furlongs on Cheltenham Racecourse’s new course, the Cheltenham Gold Cup is open to racehorses aged five and above.
-Henry de Bromhead trained the first two home in the 2021 Cheltenham Gold Cup, as Minella Indo got the better of stablemate A Plus Tard at odds of 9/1.
-This article contains our 2022 Cheltenham Gold Cup betting preview, with picks, predictions, best odds, trends and no deposit free bets.
+As we predicted, Galopin Des Champs won the back to back Cheltenham Gold Cups in 2024 for trainer Willie Mullins and Jockey Paul Townend at odds of 10/11.
+This article contains our 2025 Cheltenham Gold Cup betting preview, with picks, predictions, best odds, trends and no deposit free bets.

 Top Betting Sites To Bet Our Cheltenham Gold Cup predictions